sramteke171/hw-express-params/README.md

 ## Magic 8 Ball
-1. Add this title in your application as a comment and write the code to answer the question below the title.

-2. Create a route of `'/magic'` that should expect a phrase in the URL that ask the Magic 8 ball a question.
+1. Create a route of `'/magic'` that should expect a phrase in the URL that ask the Magic 8 ball a question.

-3. So if the user hits that route and asks a question of "Will I be a Millionaire" (ex. `'/magic/Will%20I%20Be%20A%20Millionaire'`) he should have return to him his question AND a random Magic 8 ball response (see the array below) on the  screen.
+3. So if the user hits that route and asks a question of "Will I be a Millionaire" (ex. `'/magic/Will%20I%20Be%20A%20Millionaire'`) they should see returned to them their question AND a random Magic 8 ball response (see the array below) on the screen.

 4. Remember that we can't use spaces in the url, so we use `%20` to express a space in the url.

-5. So if the user hits that route and asks a question of "Will I be a Millionaire" he should get his question asked and a random Magic 8 ball quote on the  screen.
 - Use this array of Magic 8 ball responses.....

 ```